European Commission–AstraZeneca COVID-19 vaccine dispute: April global restrictions and legal dispute

 On 7 April, following further review of the data, the EMA concluded that unusual blood clots with low blood platelets should be listed as very rare side effects of the AstraZeneca vaccine.
 EMA recommended that EU member states should take into account their pandemic situation and vaccine availability in their decisions on the further use of the AstraZeneca vaccine National regulators, such as Germany's Paul Ehrlich Institute had previously come to the same conclusion after the AstraZeneca rollout continued.
 Germany had stopped administering the vaccine to under 60s by 31 March.

 On 8 April, the UK health minister Matt Hancock advised that people aged between 18 and 29 should be offered a different vaccine, stating that the UK had more than enough alternatives.
-In total, the UK has ordered 40 million doses of the Pfizer-Biontech vaccine and 17 million of the Moderna jab, the two brands approved at the time (enough for up to 28.5 m people).
+In total, the UK has ordered 40 million doses of the Pfizer-Biontech vaccine and 17 million of the Moderna vaccine, the two brands approved at the time (enough for up to 28.5 m people).
 Several EU member states had also restricted the use of the AstraZeneca jab, in Germany to those over 60, in France to over 55s, and Spain to over 65s.
 The Medicines and Healthcare products Regulatory Agency in the United Kingdom had stated on 1 April that it had received 22 reports of cerebral venous sinus thrombosis as well as 8 reports of other thrombosis events associated with low blood platelet counts; these had resulted in seven fatalities in the UK out of the 18.1 million people who had received the AstraZeneca jab so far.
 Previously the agency had only reported 5 cases of rare brain blood clots.
 This figure rose to 168 cases of these rare blood clots and 32 deaths up to 14 April after 21.2 million people had received a shot in the UK.
 Non-European countries also either temporarily or permanently banned or restricted the use of AstraZeneca, or cancelled orders.
 Examples include Australia, the Philippines, the African Union, and South Africa, while in the USA government vaccine advisers said they didn't foresee AstraZeneca being used there in future.
 Many member states of the European Union offered the AstraZeneca jab to those interested ahead of the usual priorisation scheme and so sped up their rollout.
 For example, the minister-president of Bavaria, Markus Söder, said that "everyone who dares", including those under 60, should be able to receive this jab as soon as possible.
 On 16 April (after the Netherlands banned AstraZeneca outright on the national level) doctors from a Zuyderland hospital in Netherlands published an open letter to the Dutch minister of health, criticising the press for their role in the poor reputation of the vaccine and arguing for voluntary vaccination on the basis of informed consent.
 The letter was accompanied by an X-ray of heavily damaged lungs of a patient who rejected vaccination under influence of the negative press coverage, and soon after contracted COVID-19 in a heavy form.